HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Experiments

-For thorough evaluation, we use 3DPW~\cite{vonMarcard2018}, AIST++~\cite{li2021learn,aist-dance-db}, and our HCM test set which consists of over 20 indoor one-minute challenging motion sequences recorded by 14 synchronized cameras and 4 IMUs and 5 in-the-wild sequences recorded by a single camera and 4 IMUs.
-We follow the standard protocols to split training and test set for all the datasets.
-Note that the weakly supervision from sparse-view supervision in our training mechanism is critical for performance improvement as pointed out in \cite{DeepCap_CVPR2020}.
-Thus, we use the 3DPW which only provides monocular data for testing rather than training.
-Fig.~\ref{fig:gallery} demonstrates our method achieves convincing 2D overlay performance and plausibility in 3D space on various datasets.
-Below we further qualitatively (Fig.~\ref{fig:Comparison}) and quantitatively (Tab.~\ref{tab:Comparison}) illustrate that our method outperforms previous state-of-the-arts, and provide extensive ablation studies (Tab.~\ref{tab:ablation_framework}, Tab.~\ref{tab:ablation_input} and Fig.~\ref{fig:ablation_net}, Fig.~\ref{fig:ablation_optimize}) to evaluate our technical design and input setting.
+We run our pipeline on a PC with an i7-10700k CPU and RTX3070 GPU, where the inference module and optimization module take 2.8($\pm$0.4) ms and 6.2($\pm$3.5) ms respectively, achieving 60 fps.
+In this section, first, we describe the datasets used for training and evaluation.
+Next, we further qualitatively (Fig.~\ref{fig:Comparison}) and quantitatively (Tab.~\ref{tab:Comparison}) illustrate that our method outperforms previous state-of-the-arts.
+We also provide extensive ablation studies (Tab.~\ref{tab:ablation_framework}, Tab.~\ref{tab:ablation_input} and Fig.~\ref{fig:ablation_net}, Fig.~\ref{fig:ablation_optimize}) to evaluate our technical design and input setting.
+Finally, we present more qualitative results in Fig.~\ref{fig:gallery}.

+\myparagraph{Training Dataset.} We use mixed multi-modal datasets to train our inference module.
+To provide sufficient 2D and inertial observations, we build and propose a new dataset Hybrid Challenging Motions (HCM), which consists of abundant records of RGB cameras and IMUs.
+Please refer to the supplementary to appreciate more details.
+We further utilize AIST++~\cite{li2021learn,aist-dance-db} which consists of various challenging dance sequences.
+Note that when using AIST++ we simulate $N_i$ IMU measurements only as the input rather than supervision.

+\myparagraph{Evaluation Dataset.} For thorough evaluation, we use 3DPW~\cite{vonMarcard2018}, AIST++, and our HCM, which contain complex in-the-wild scenarios or challenging motions.
+We follow the standard protocols to split out test sets for all the datasets.
+Note that we use 3DPW that only provides monocular data for testing rather than training.
+Our code and HCM dataset will be made publicly available to stimulate future research.

+\myparagraph{Metrics.} To evaluate capture accuracy, we report the Mean Per Joint Position Error (MPJPE) in terms of \textit{mm}, and the Percentage of Correct Keypoints (PCK) with 0.2 torso size as the threshold.
+For HCM and 3DPW with ground-truth acceleration measured by IMUs, we report acceleration error ($m/s^2$), calculated as the difference between the ground-truth and estimated acceleration.
+For AIST++, we report mean per-joint accelerations (Accel)~\cite{Kanazawa_2019CVPR,HUMOR_ICCV2021} to evaluate motion plausibility.